ErDmYLmZ/Quatt-api-test/README.md

    ● Install NodeJS(The Latest LTS version should be sufficient) unless it was not installed.

-   ● Install NPM unless it was not installed.

    ● Run "npm install" to update the dependencies in the package.json.

 ## Usage: